PepsiCo: Packaging and recycling

 Environmental advocates have raised concern over the environmental impacts surrounding the disposal of PepsiCo's bottled beverage products in particular, as bottle recycling rates for the company's products in 2009 averaged 34 percent within the U.S. In 2019, BreakFreeFromPlastic named PepsiCo a top 10 global plastic polluter for the second year in a row.
-The company has employed efforts to minimize these environmental impacts via packaging developments combined with recycling initiatives.
-In 2010, PepsiCo announced a goal to create partnerships that prompt an increase in the beverage container recycling rate in the U.S. to 50 percent by 2018.
+A study published in Science Advances in 2024 found that PepsiCo was responsible for 5% of global branded plastic pollution (by count), which was the second-highest share of branded plastic pollution globally, with The Coca Cola Company being the highest producer.

 One strategy enacted to reach this goal has been the placement of interactive recycling kiosks called "Dream Machines" in supermarkets, convenience stores, and gas stations, with the intent of increasing access to recycling receptacles.
 The use of resin to manufacture its plastic bottles has resulted in reduced packaging weight, which in turn reduces the volume of fossil fuels required to transport certain PepsiCo products.
 The weight of Aquafina bottles was reduced nearly 40 percent, to 15 grams, with a packaging redesign in 2009.
 Also in that year, PepsiCo brand Naked Juice began production and distribution of the first 100 percent post-consumer recycled plastic bottle.

 On March 15, 2011, PepsiCo unveiled the world's first plant-based PET bottle.
 The bottle is made from plant-based materials, such as switch grass, corn husks, and pine bark, and is 100% recyclable.
 PepsiCo plans to reuse more by-products of its manufacturing processes such as orange peels and oat hulls in the bottles.
 PepsiCo has identified methods to create a molecular structure that is the same as normal petroleum-based PET—which will make the new bottle technology, dubbed "Green Bottle", similar to Coke's "PlantBottle" idea from 2009, which feel the same as normal PET.
 PepsiCo have said to pilot production in 2012, and upon successful completion of the pilot, intends moving to full-scale commercialization, however in 2021 there are still no records of such bottles being produced.

 In a bid to reduce packaging consumption, in recent years the PepsiCoPartners launched as a service offering carbonated drinks dispensers within the US.
 The dispensers are currently being trialed in large corporate offices and universities.

 In 2020 PepsiCo teamed up with French biochemistry startup Carbios in order to promote and establish a new recycling method for used plastic bottles.
 This method uses enzymes to dissolve plastic very thoroughly and the final leftovers can be used to produce textiles.